Ts-Bots/AutoCaption-Ts_Bot-Clone/README.md

  /start - A command to start the bot
  /help  - A command to help you how to use the bot /about - A command to know about the bot
+ /set_caption - A command to set your own caption text

 ```
 #### Buttons